GCNv2: Efficient Correspondence Prediction for Real-Time SLAM: Geometric Correspondence Network

-GCN-SLAM with GCNv2 runs at 20 Hz on Jetson TX2 and runs at around 80 Hz on a laptop with Intel i7-7700HQ and mobile version NVIDIA 1070.
-To achieve even higher frame rates we introduce a smaller version of GCNv2, called GCNv2-tiny, where we reduce the number of feature maps by half from the second layer and onward.
-GCN-SLAM with GCNv2-tiny runs at 40 Hz on a TX2 and is therefore well-suited for deployment on a drone.
+\jiexiong{GCNv2 together with our adapted SLAM method, GCN-SLAM, runs at around 80 Hz on a laptop with Intel i7-7700HQ and mobile version NVIDIA 1070.
+To achieve an even higher frame rate necessary for real-time inference on the Jetson TX2, we introduce a smaller version of GCNv2, called GCNv2-tiny, where we reduce the number of feature maps by half from \textit{conv2} and onward.
+GCNv2-tiny runs at 40 Hz and the GCN-SLAM using it runs 20 Hz on the TX2, is therefore well-suited for deployment on a drone.
+In addition to the mobile platforms, a more comprehensive comparison of the inference and matching time on a desktop computer is shown in~\cref{fig:efficiency}.
+It can be seen that the resolution of the input affects the inference time in a coarsely quadratic manner.
+GCNv2 achieves a lower inference time compared to GCN and SuperPoint at the same resolution.
+This is mainly due to our modifications to the network architecture.
+Further details on the GCNv2 and GCNv2-tiny network specifics can be found in our publicly available source code\footnote{\url{https://github.com/jiexiong2016/GCNv2_SLAM/blob/master/GCN2/Network.md}}. }